 By definition, any job you choose will have a purpose, whether it is producing widgets or serving as president.
 But it could be argued that careers in nonprofit offer the added benefit of having a higher purpose, where your efforts could directly impact positive change.
-If that sounds like something that interests you, here are seven positions within the third-sector you may consider pursuing for an enriching career.
+If that sounds like something that interests you, here are seven nonprofit jobs you may consider pursuing for an enriching career.

 1. Nonprofit Grant Coordinator